dmarmor/epichrome/README.md

 - Multi-tab mode: SSBs can now either be the default "app-style" with no address bar, or the user can specify multiple tabs which will always be opened at startup.
 Alternately, SSBs can be tab-style with *no* tabs specified, in which case the SSB will simply act as an instance of Chrome, with its initial tabs determined by its preferences.
 (Thanks to [mrmartineau](https://github.com/mrmartineau "mrmartineau") for suggesting this!)

-- Register as browser: SSBs can now optionally register themselves with OSX as browser, allowing links to be directed to them from other applications.
+- Register as browser: SSBs can now optionally register themselves with OSX as browsers, allowing links to be directed to them from other applications.
 (Thanks to [jschuster](https://github.com/jschuster "jschuster") for suggesting this!)

 - Much more extensive AppleScript interface to handle all these new features (sorry for the long chain of modal dialog boxes--see Future Development for my plan to deal with this)